GrafDuckula/CS6300-Team/GroupProject/Design-Team/design-discussion.md

 ## Summary
-Some of the lessons learned were attribute visibility, necessary connections between certain classes, and class dependencies.
+When it came to discussing the design of each UML diagram, we learned what each person saw valuable.
+Some members approached the diagram with a simple approach that highlighted the key components to the system which made it easy to understand.
+Other memebers went into indepth detail on classes that others hadn't considered.
+The team was very open to feedback on their design and were the first ones to admit areas of opportunities.
+This led to our team design where we agreed on the top 2 designs where we combined what we were valuable in each.
+We learned from this project attribute visibility, necessary connections between certain classes, and class dependencies.